LucasMGuima/statisticas-package/README.md

-# Statistics
+# Statisticas
 Description.
-The package statistics is used to:
+The package Statisticas is used to:
 	- Calculate the central trend measure
 	- Calculate the dispersion measure